Dashboard Member settings

 What is a non-circumvention clause?

-A non-circumvention clause is a restraint on trade.
-It prevents the party subject to the clause from going directly to the other party’s suppliers or client, with the intention of bypassing (or circumventing) them and contracting with them directly, thereby harming the other party’s business.
+A non-circumvention clause is a restraint on trade that’s often used in contracts between two parties that are collaborating in some way.
+It prevents the party restricted by the clause from going directly to the other party’s suppliers or clients (eg clients suppliers or clients whose details the restricted party has obtained due to the collaboration), with the intention of bypassing (or ‘circumventing’) the other party and contracting with the suppliers or clients directly, thereby harming that party’s business.

 In other words, non-circumvention clauses prevent one party from being cut out of a deal.

-Non-circumvention clauses may be most commonly found in non-disclosure agreements, where they are used to protect the disclosing party (ie the party disclosing confidential information).
-The non-circumvention clause blocks the recipient of the confidential information from passing over the disclosing party and contracting directly with the disclosing party’s suppliers or clients, once the recipient has learnt their names, thereby damaging the disclosing party.
+Non-circumvention clauses are commonly found in Non-disclosure agreements, where they protect the disclosing party (ie the party disclosing confidential information).
+The non-circumvention clause blocks the recipient of the confidential information from passing over the disclosing party and contracting directly with the disclosing party’s suppliers or clients (eg after a customer list has been shared).

-In addition to NDAs, non-circumvention clauses may also be found in other commercial documents such as:
+In addition to NDAs, non-circumvention clauses can be found in other commercial documents, such as:

-• Collaboration and joint venture agreements - where multiple parties create a joint venture or collaborate on a commercial project, a non-circumvention clause may be included to prevent one (or more) of the parties being cut out of the joint venture.
+• collaboration and joint venture agreements – when multiple parties create a joint venture or collaborate on a commercial project, a non-circumvention clause may be included to prevent one (or more) parties from being cut out of the joint venture

-• Referral (or finder’s fee) agreements - these agreements involve one party referring customers or clients to another party, for a fee.
-Where a referral fee is to be paid to the party that makes an introduction or discovers an opportunity that results in a sale, a non-circumvention agreement may be used to ensure that the referring party isn’t cut out of the deal.
+• referral (or finder’s fee) agreements – these agreements involve one party referring customers or clients to another party for a fee When a referral fee is to be paid to the party that makes an introduction or discovers an opportunity that results in a sale, a non-circumvention agreement may be used to ensure that the referring party isn’t excluded from the deal

 Non-circumvention clauses should set out the consequences of breaching them.

-They typically allow the disclosing party to bring a claim for breach of contract, where the recipient bypasses them in breach of the clause.
+They typically allow the disclosing party to bring a legal claim for breach of contract if the party bound by the clause bypasses the protected party in violation of the clause.

-Non-circumvention clauses may also allow for any benefits obtained by the recipient, through the misuse of the confidential information, to be turned over to the disclosing party for their benefit.
+Non-circumvention clauses may also require any benefits obtained by the recipient through the misuse of confidential information to be turned over to the disclosing party.

 Ask a lawyer